Grawnya/boutique-ado/README.md

 * Create a folder called `custom_widget_templates` and create `custom_clearable_file_input.html` inside it.
 Copy everything from [here](https://github.com/django/django/blob/main/django/forms/templates/django/forms/widgets/clearable_file_input.html) and paste it inside the html file, editing it as required.
 * Last thing is to tell the form that we require the use of the `custom_clearable_file_input.html` file.
 Therefore, go into `forms.py`, import the widget and create an `ImageField` in order to select the image.
+* Add some styling for the product form in `base.css` to align with the danger styling in Bootstrap.
+* In the `edit_product.html` page, update the logic to only show all labels that are not equal to "image".
+Put the same snippet of code into the `add_product.html` page.
+* The user needs to be notified to what the image will be changed to.
+Therefore, add some JS to the bottom of the add and edit product HTML pages.
+Just listen out for the change event to notice that the link is different and update the image accordingly.